opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 - 500 ms for operation 4
 - 600 ms for operation 5

-This latency cascade continues, increasing latency by 100ms for each subsequent request.
+This latency cascade continues, increasing latency by 100 ms for each subsequent request.

 ### Recommendation